flaviaaleotti/employee_reports/README.md

 ### ADDING A NEW EMPLOYEE
 From the home page, you can reach the 'Add Employee' page by clicking on the "Add new employee" button.
 In the Add Employee page, you cal fill all the table fields (all fields are required) and press "Add".

-If you provided a valid username, the procedure should be successful, and the new employee will be added to emoployee.db database.
-Because each employee must have at least one report, the creation of a new employee is automatically creating also a new defaul item in the reports.db database (tilte: Firts report), linked to the username of the new employee.
+If you provided a valid username, the procedure should be successful, and the new employee will be added to employee.db database.
+Because each employee must have at least one report, the creation of a new employee is automatically creating also a new default item in the reports.db database (title: First report), linked to the username of the new employee.

 ### ADDING A NEW REPORT
 From the home page, you can reach the 'Add Report' page by clicking on the "Add new report" button.
 In the Add Report page, you cal fill all the table fields (all fields are required) and press "Add".